Budgie Breeding Guide

 Breeding hens need extra nutrition.
 Supplement the standard seed mix with egg food (hard-boiled egg mixed with bread or commercial egg food), fresh leafy greens (spinach, broccoli, kale), cuttlebone for calcium, and mineral blocks.
 Calcium is especially critical — without enough, hens can become egg-bound, a life-threatening condition where an egg gets stuck in the reproductive tract.
 Start the enhanced diet 2 to 3 weeks before introducing the nest box.

-Understanding the budgie egg timeline helps you know what to expect and when to intervene.
+Understanding budgie egg incubation helps you know what to expect and when to intervene.
 Here's the typical progression from egg laying to hatching.

 Egg Laying (Days 0-12)

 Budgie hens typically lay one egg every other day.
 A typical clutch is 4 to 8 eggs, though first-time hens may lay fewer.
 The hen usually begins sitting (incubating) after the first or second egg is laid.
-Record each egg's lay date in BirdTracks so you can calculate individual expected hatch dates.
+She will spend the vast majority of her time in the nest box, leaving only briefly to eat, drink, and relieve herself.
+The cock will feed her at the nest box entrance or inside the box.
+Record each egg's lay date in BirdTracks so you can calculate individual expected hatch dates automatically.

 Candling (Days 5-7)